 The mandatory criteria and evidence

-The requirements of the Global Talent route are slightly tougher than the previous Tier 1 (Exceptional Talent) route.
+The requirements of the Global Talent route are slightly easier than the previous Tier 1 (Exceptional Talent) route.

-- are professionally engaged in producing work of outstanding quality which has been sold or exhibited internationally, either through catwalk presentation or exhibitions (if applying under Exceptional Talent criteria) or which has had recognition with leading industry players (if applying under Exceptional Promise criteria).
+- are professionally engaged in producing work of outstanding quality which has been sold or exhibited internationally, either through catwalk presentations or other exhibitions (if applying under Exceptional Talent criteria) or which have had recognition with leading industry players (if applying under Exceptional Promise criteria); and

 - have a substantial track record in more than one country (if applying under Exceptional Talent criteria) or a developing track record in one or more countries (if applying under Exceptional Promise criteria).

-In order to demonstrate that they have met the mandatory criteria, applicant’s applying under the Exceptional Promise criteria must provide evidence covering at least two of the below points:
+In order to demonstrate they have met the mandatory criteria, applicant’s applying under the Exceptional Promise criteria must provide evidence of at least two of the following:

-- At least two examples of recent UK or international media recognition for work in the field of fashion, online or in print such as features, articles and reviews from national publications or broadcasting companies or on social media of the applicant’s collections in one or more countries including their country of residence.
+- At least two examples of recent UK or international media recognition, online or in print such as features, articles and reviews from national publications or broadcasting companies or on social media of the applicant’s collections in one or more countries including their country of residence.

 - Proof of having received support and sponsorship through specific support schemes in the field of fashion.

-- Proof that one or more orders has been placed by UK or international luxury retailers and boutiques.
+- Evidence of one or more orders placed by UK or international luxury retailers and boutiques.

-- Recognition by leading industry players such as internationally renowned fashion designers, or media or Graduate Fashion Week – of an exceptional graduating collection.
+- Recognition by leading industry players such as internationally renowned fashion designers, fashion media, retailers, brands, Graduate Fashion Week – of an exceptional graduating collection.

 In many of the other fields, the relevant Endorsing Body specifies that graduates are often not eligible for an endorsement under Exceptional Promise.

-However, fashion designers who are attending or who have recently finished university should be encouraged by the phrase ‘Graduate Fashion Week’ in point 4 above.
+However, fashion designers who are attending or who have recently finished university should be encouraged by the phrase ‘Graduate Fashion Week’.
 This indicates that they can use their university experience within their application and may be eligible for an Exceptional Promise endorsement.

 But if university students and graduates can apply, how can they meet the requirement of being ‘professionally engaged’ when international students are not allowed to undertake ‘business activities’ or be self-employed?